chainstack/docs/docs/platform/manage-your-organization-integrations.md

     content: private amazon aws cluster integration blockchain deploy kubernetes k8s
 ---

-# Manage your organization's integrations
+# Manage your organization integrations

 You can add the following Kubernetes clusters as an integration to deploy your nodes and networks to: